BayBrazil & Stanford Rock Center for Corporate Governance present:

 Location: Rock Center at Stanford University Law School, 559 Nathan Abbott Way room 290, Stanford

-Massive protests across the country, steep cost of living, currency devaluation, concerns over inflation.
+Massive protests across the country, the steep cost of living, currency devaluation, concerns over inflation.

 2013 has proven to be a challenging year for Brazilians as much as for foreign investors who once considered the country the darling of all BRIC nations.